Andreagit97/bpfvalidator/README.md

 bpfvalidator will:

 - create 3 qemu machines with the kernel versions specified in the configuration file
-- run the command `/usr/bin/true` in each of them
+- run the command `/usr/bin/echo 'hey'` in each of them
 - wait for the command to finish
 - collect the output of the command
 - generate a report telling if the command passed or failed